Coupled Nonlinear Schr\"odinger System: Role of Four-Wave Mixing Effect on Nondegenerate Vector Solitons

 The rest of the paper is organized as follows.
-In section II, we present the nondegenerate fundamental and two-soliton solutions through the Hirota bilinear method.
+In Section 2, we present the nondegenerate fundamental and two-soliton solutions through the Hirota bilinear method.
 Then, in this section, we also point out the existence of partially nondegenerate two-soliton solution and pure degenerate two-soliton solution by imposing restrictions on the wave numbers.
-The strong and weak FWM effects on the collision properties associated with the nondegenerate solitons are explained in section III with the help of asymptotic analysis.
-In Section IV, we bring out two types of energy sharing collisions between the degenerate and nondegenerate solitons and indicate the various collision scenarios of the degenerate solitons in section V. The results are summarized in section VI.
-We present the nondegenerate $N$-soliton solution in Appendix A and the constants that are appearing in the asymptotic analysis of sections III.
-A and IV.
-A are presented in Appendix B and C, respectively.
+The strong and weak FWM effects on the collision properties associated with the nondegenerate solitons are explained in Section 3 with the help of asymptotic analysis.
+In Section 4, we bring out two types of energy sharing collisions between the degenerate and nondegenerate solitons and indicate the various collision scenarios of the degenerate solitons in Section 5.
+The results are summarized in Section 6.
+We present the nondegenerate $N$-soliton solution in Appendix A and the constants that are appearing in the asymptotic analysis of Sections 3.1 and 4.1 are presented in Appendix B and C, respectively.